bensohh/golang-api-server/go-admin/README.md

 ## Local Test

+Note that when switching between local and postman test, it would be good to run `docker-compose down` to clear the database.
+Then run `docker-compose up -d` to start the database again.
+This is to ensure that the database is clean and ready for testing.

 1. Run `go test ./...` to run all tests.
 2. Run `go test -v` to run all tests with verbose output.
 (Note: there might be some error logs output which is intended)